JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module/README.md

 If something didn't look right, do a reboot (or boot to windows) and play a little with some Predator Sense app to reset ACPI registers.

 ## Uninstall:
 Simply run `./uninstall.sh` and (hopefully) everything should be back to normal.
+If you have installed it as a service, simply run `./uninstal_service.sh`

 ## Feedback:
 If this worked or didn't worked for you, kindly make a new issue, and attach the following if possible: